linkedin/LiTr/README.md

  - changing resolution and/or bitrate of a video track(s)
  - changing bitrate of an audio track(s)
  - overlaying bitmap watermark onto video track(s)
+ - including/excluding tracks, which allows muxing/demuxing tracks
+ - transforming tracks individually (e.g. apply overlay to one video track, but not the other)

 By default, LiTr uses Android MediaCodec stack for hardware accelerated decoding/encoding and OpenGL for rendering.
 It also uses MediaExtractor and MediaMuxer to read/write media.